wp-plugins/wp-e-commerce-predictive-search/readme.txt

 * Documentation: Added comprehensive extension documentation to the [a3rev wiki](http://docs.a3rev.com/user-guides/wp-e-commerce/wpec-predictive-search/)

 = 1.0.1 - 2012/08/03 =
-* Fixed: Show the 6 results with 100 characters of product description by default when no value is present Â in Widget control and Admin panel
+* Fixed: Show the 6 results with 100 characters of product description by default when no value is present in Widget control and Admin panel
 * Fixed: Change z-index for search box from 1001 to 99 so that themes nav bar dropdowns slide over it instead of behind the search box
 * Feature: Hide the description when enter 0 as the number of description characters in the sidebar widget and Admin panel.
 * Feature: Show first thumb image in product gallery if the product does not have feature image.